 - inverse magnetization problem (analytical estimation of net magnetization moment components from partial measurements of magnetic field);

-At the present time, I am a postdoctoral researcher at Insitute of Analysis and Scientific Computing, TU Wien, Austria.
+At the present time, I am a postdoctoral researcher (project assistant) at Insitute of Analysis and Scientific Computing, TU Wien, Austria.

-Together with Anton Arnold, we are developing hybrid asymptotical-numerical methods for efficient treatment of high-frequency problems for wave equations.
+Together with Anton Arnold, we are working on development and investigation of hybrid asymptotic-numerical methods aimed at efficient treatment of high-frequency problems for wave equations, in particular, using long-time behaviour analysis for time-domain problems with variable coefficients.

 You can contact me by email: firstname.lastname@example.org / email@example.com, or find me at: